-\item[(ii)] [Reinforcement Learning Analysis for both Finite and Continuous State/Action Models] In Section \ref{q_cont_sec}, we present quantized Q learning algorithms that will converge to the optimal Q values of the approximate models constructed in Section \ref{finite_app_sec}.
-When one runs the $Q$-learning algorithm, it is important to note that the quantized process is not an MDP, and in fact should be viewed as a POMDP, the view which was utilized in \cite{kara2021convergence} and \cite{KSYContQLearning}.
+\item[(ii)] [Reinforcement Learning Analysis for Continuous State/Action Models] \adk{ In Section \ref{q_cont_sec}, we consider what happens if one uses Q-learning with a quantization map, and whether the learned values correspond to the approximate model constructed in Section \ref{finite_app_sec}.
+We present quantized Q-learning algorithms and show that they indeed converge to the optimal Q-values of the approximate models constructed in Section \ref{finite_app_sec} for a particular weighting measure that is given by the invariant measure of the state process.} When one runs the $Q$-learning algorithm, it is important to note that the quantized process is not an MDP, and in fact should be viewed as a POMDP, a viewpoint used by \cite{kara2021convergence} and by \cite{KSYContQLearning}.
 For the synchronous algorithm, we use the properties of the span semi-norm.
-For the asynchronous setup, we will generalize the proof method given in \cite{kara2021convergence} for the average cost criterion under certain ergodicity properties given an exploration policy, though with additional technical analysis as the $Q$-iterates do not satisfy the boundedness properties apriori unlike the discounted cost criterion setup.
-In particular, in Section \ref{syn_q_sec} we present and study a synchronous Q learning algorithm, and in Section \ref{asyn_q_sec}, we present and study an asynchronous algorithm.
+For the asynchronous setup, we generalize the proof method given by \cite{kara2021convergence} for the average cost criterion under certain ergodicity properties induced by an exploration policy, though with additional technical analysis as the $Q$-iterates do not satisfy the boundedness properties a priori unlike the discounted cost criterion setup.
+In particular, in Section \ref{syn_q_sec} we present and study a synchronous Q-learning algorithm, and in Section \ref{asyn_q_sec}, we present and study an asynchronous algorithm.
 Theorem \ref{syn_th} establishes the convergence of a synchronous Q-learning algorithm.
 Theorem \ref{quant_q} shows the convergence of an asynchronous Q-learning algorithm.

-We emphasize that even for the finite space/action setup our Q-learning convergence proof methods are new, to our knowledge; where prior work has focused on the ODE method; the proof method presented in our paper facilitates the stochastic analysis needed for the non-Markovian nature of quantized state dynamics under the average cost criterion.

-\item[(iii)] [Convergence to Near Optimality for Continuous State/Action Models] For both the synchronous and the asynchronous quantized Q-learning algorithms, the limit is shown to be the fixed point solution of the optimality equation of an approximate model as in (i) above, and thus the convergence is to near optimal policies.
+\item[(iii)] [Convergence to Near-Optimality for Continuous State/Action Models] For both the synchronous and the asynchronous quantized Q-learning algorithms, the limit is shown to be the fixed-point solution of the optimality equation of an approximate model as in (i) above, and thus the convergence is to near-optimal policies.

 \end{itemize}